followcrom/MixTapeHeavyWeight/DATABASE.md

 ### Make sure the MySQL server has write permissions to the directory

-The ERROR 1290 (HY000) indicates that your MySQL server is running with the --secure-file-priv option enabled, which restricts the location where files can be read or written by MySQL.
+Initially, I got the **ERROR 1290 (HY000)** which indicates the MySQL server is running with the `--secure-file-priv` option enabled, which restricts the location where files can be read or written by MySQL.

-Here’s how you can resolve this issue:
+To resolve this issue:

-Step 1: Check the Current secure-file-priv Setting
+**Step 1**: Check the current `secure-file-priv` setting

 To see the directory where MySQL is allowed to write files: